Algeria top official quits as students keep up protest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ALGIERS: In yet more upheaval for Algeria since the ousting of long-time leader Abdelaziz Bouteflika, the controversial head of the country’s constitutional council quit on Tuesday bowing to weeks of anger from protesters.
+ALGIERS: In yet more upheaval for Algeria since the ousting of long-time leader Abdelaziz Bouteflika, the controversial head of the country´s constitutional council quit Tuesday bowing to weeks of anger from protesters.

 Prime Minister Noureddine Bedoui and Abdelkader Bensalah -- who served as upper house speaker until being appointed interim president after Bouteflika quit -- have also faced calls to step down.